jerdog/auth0-blog/_posts/2018-08-15-react-and-storybook-a-tale-of-reusability.markdown

   <img src="https://cdn.auth0.com/blog/storybook-intro/marvel-banking-ui-kit.png" alt="Marvel Banking UI Kit">
 </p>

 The UI Kit is designed for iOS, but we are going to adapt it for usage in a responsive web application.
-To make it users for developers to understand the UI Kit, we created a design document where we can get the font names, the sizing, the color hex codes, etc: [Marvel Bank Style Guide](https://auth0.github.io/marvel-bank-styleguide/).
+To make it easier for developers to understand the UI Kit, I created a design document where we can get the font names, the sizing, the color hex codes, etc: [Marvel Bank Style Guide](https://auth0.github.io/marvel-bank-styleguide/).

 In the following excerpt, notice how is much easier to understand the guidelines that a developer would need to follow when creating the components presented in the UI Kit: